MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 Whether you should use an elastic table depends on the specific needs of your data and your application.

-Elastic tables are better when:
+Use elastic tables when:

 - Your data is unstructured or semi-structured, or if your data model is constantly changing.
 - You need automatic horizontal scaling.
 - You need to handle a high volume of read and write requests.

-Standard tables are better when:
+Use standard tables when:

 - Your application requires strong data consistency.
 - Your application requires relational modeling and needs transactional capability across tables and during plugin execution stages.